 Over the next four years, Brazil will be home to several world-class events.
-In July 2013, the largely catholic nation will welcome the recently elected Pope Francis as he makes his first official international visit.
-In 2014, Rio De Janeiro will host World Cup Soccer and two years later, the much awaited summer Olympics.
+In July 2013, the mostly Catholic nation will welcome the recently elected Pope Francis as he makes his first official international visit.
+In 2014, Rio De Janeiro will host World Cup Soccer and two years later, the much-awaited summer Olympics.
 Given the unfortunate rise in terrorism especially at large public events, the government is not taking chances when it comes to keeping both visitors and locals, safe.

 If that is not impressive enough how about this?
-The Pacbot is semi autonomous which means that it can travel and make some decisions on its own and in case it loses communication completely, can simply retrace its steps and go back to seek out its mission team.
+The Pacbot is semi-autonomous which means that it can travel and make some decisions on its own and in case it loses communication altogether, can simply retrace its steps and go back to seek out its mission team.

 Resources: dailymail.co.uk, news.cnet.com,rt.com